What Is a Motility Disorder?

 How We Diagnose Motility Disorders

-- Upper GI X-ray: Pictures of the esophagus and stomach are taken as your child swallows food or drink with a contrast substance added to make it stand out visually.
+Pictures of the esophagus and stomach are taken as your child swallows food or drink that has a contrast substance in it to make it stand out visually.

-- Gastric Emptying Study: Monitors how food travels out of the stomach.
-A child swallows food or drink with an added contrast material.
+Monitors how food travels out of the stomach.
+A child swallows food or drink that has contrast material in it.
 Doctors record and watch the material as it travels out of the stomach.

 Family and Support Services

 When you bring your child to Duke Children’s, you may feel overwhelmed and have a lot of questions.
 Our team is here to help.
-Our doctors and nurses connect your child and you to many supportive services designed to make the experience more comfortable and positive.
+Our doctors and nurses connect your child and you to many supportive services designed to make the experience more comfortable.

 Our child life specialists provide support, education, and guidance to help you and your child during testing, treatment, and hospitalization.
 Child life specialists explain procedures, offer encouragement, and use fun activities to take your child’s mind off treatment.

 Our social workers can help you navigate the medical system and coordinate the variety of health services your child needs.
-We help you work with insurance providers, connect you with resources, and help you manage details related to your child’s care.
+We help you work with insurance providers, connect with resources, and manage details related to your child’s care.